religiosa1/tgnotifier/README.md

 # any shell magic you want:
 long-running-foo; status=$?; tgnotifier "foo is done with exit status $status"
 ```

+To get the list of available commands run `tgnotifier --help`.

 ### As a go library